kunalvaishnavi/pyvis/README.md

 It is recommended that you replace any local files installed by `pip` with the files from the `pybaseball` repo, as some functions in `PyVis` use updated functions that have not been updated in the `pip` installation.

+## Installation
+Currently, you cannot install PyVis via `pip`.
+In the future, that will be the case.
+For now, download all the Python files in the PyVis folder into a local folder on your computer.

 ## How PyVis Works
 See [Explaining PyVis.md](https://github.com/kunalcsc630/pyvis/blob/master/pyvis/Explaining%20PyVis.md) to learn more about the capabilities of PyVis.
 Have fun visualizing!